bethanyalicehall/ms3-recipe/testing.md

 ![Screenshot of Lighthouse testing for add review page](static/img/README/lighthouse3.png)

-## Accessibility testing
-I utilised [Wave](https://wave.webaim.org/) which is a web accessibility evaluation tool.

-- One error was dected, there was a paragraph, that the tool detected as looking like a heading so I changed that to an h2 element, from a paragraph element.
-- Some contrast errors were picked up on the buttons on the level 1 and 2 pages, I changed the text from an ivory colour to a dark green colour.
-- Some contrast errors were also acknowledged in the facts page, however they did still pass teh large text test and the text was large so it was ok.

 ## Responsiveness
 - I utilised Chrome Developer tools to test responsiveness on different devices, the following devices were sucesfully tested through this.
     - iPhone SE